scottiemc7/FBF.Yahoo/README.md

 # FBF.Yahoo
-An example OAuth library for use with Yahoo APIs
+An example C# OAuth library for use with Yahoo APIs

 ### Getting Started